 This is where it is claimed the root cause of dyslexia lies.
 An alternative view is that it is caused by a problem with how the two visual pathways work together.
 It may possibly be a deficiency in the way they coordinate information.

 Of course as with all of the crazy claims scientist make they give evidence to back it up.
-To make it harder for people to say they are talking out of their Bunsen burners (see evidence).
+To make it harder for people to say they are talking out of their Bunsen burners (see bottom of page for evidence).

 Well to keep this one short and sweet this theory suggests that what causes dyslexia is a deficit in the processing of sound in relation to time.
-This may be an explanation for poor sound by sound spelling (see evidence).
+This may be an explanation for poor sound by sound spelling (see bottom of page for evidence).

 This theory also implies dyslexic people have poor short term verbal memories.
 The best example I can think of is when someone spells out a word for me.
 I will generally forget the order of the letters as soon as they have been spoken.
 I will forget the order but not the letters themselves.